bleachbit/docs/README.md

 # BleachBit Documentation

+This is a Jekyll site built with Ruby gems.
 Are you a user wanting to learn how to use BleachBit?
 [Read the documentation.](https://docs.bleachbit.org/)

+Otherwise, if you want to build the documentation site, follow the instructions below.

 # Build